Zakerberg/Dalv/Dalv/Pods/Target Support Files/Pods-Dalv/Pods-Dalv-acknowledgements.markdown

 respective headers for the terms of their individual licenses.

-## UMengUShare
+## UMengSocial

-Copyright 2011 - 2017 UMeng.com.
+Copyright 2011 - 2016 UMeng.com.
 All rights reserved.

 ## WechatOpenSDK